Mapping Populations of Threatened Trees in China and Pakistan

 Introduction

 Understanding threatened plant populations is key to saving them.
-Information on the population sizes, the threats they face, & the actions needed to protect them is vital.
-With support from Fondation Franklinia & BGCI, two projects focused on Magnolia zenii (Critically Endangered) in China & Tecomella undulata (Endangered) in Pakistan have strengthened our knowledge & are helping to safeguard the species’ futures.
+Information on the population sizes, the threats they face, and the actions needed to protect them is vital.
+With support from Fondation Franklinia and BGCI, two projects focused on Magnolia zenii (Critically Endangered) in China and Tecomella undulata (Endangered) in Pakistan have strengthened our knowledge and are helping to safeguard the species’ futures.

 New populations of Magnolia zenii in the Baohua Mountain National Forest Park, China